Associate Professor of English

 English 480: Senior Seminar: Revenge Tragedy

 “Complaint.”
-Princeton Encyclopedia of Poetry and Poetics, fourth edition, to be published in 2010 2012.
+Princeton Encyclopedia of Poetry and Poetics, fourth edition, 2012.

 “The Digital Archive as a Tool for Close Reading in the Undergraduate Literature Course.”
 Pedagogy Volume 12, issue 3 (2012)

-Poems published in 32 Poems, AGNI, American Poetry Review, DIAGRAM, Missouri Review, Prairie Schooner, Quarterly West, The Southern Review, Spoon River Poetry Review, and Third Coast.
+Poems published in 32 Poems, AGNI, American Poetry Review, At Length, DIAGRAM, Missouri Review, Prairie Schooner, Quarterly West, The Southern Review, Spoon River Poetry Review, and Third Coast.

 Professional and Personal: